gardenlinux/builder/docs/features.md

 ## `info.yaml` file structure:

 - `description`: (*optional*) A string explaining the purpose or functionality of the feature.
+- `type`: Can be one of the following:
+  - `platform`
+  - `element`
+  - `flag`
-- `type`: Can be one of the following: `platform`, `element`, or `flag`.
-While the builder does not make any technical distinctions between these feature types, it is recommended that each image uses only one platform, and flags should be used for minor changes without including other features.
+  - While the builder does not make any technical distinctions between these feature types, it is recommended that each image uses only one `platform`, and `flag` should be used for minor changes without including other features.
 - `features`: (*optional*) A sub-structure that contains related features.
 	- `include`: (*optional*) A list of features that will automatically be included if this feature is selected.
 	- `exclude`: (*optional*) A list of features that are incompatible with this feature.
 If any of these features were implicitly included from another feature, they will be removed from the feature set.
 If they were explicitly provided as part of the target, the build will fail.